filorazi/qSLP-quantum-Single-Layer-Perceptron/README.md

-# Quantum single layer perceptron
+# Generalized quantum Single Layer Perceptron (qSLP)
 This repository contains the implementation of the quantum Single Layer Perceptron.

 ## Description